BernieTelalovic/pair_multiplication/README.md

 - **NullDiagram**: Handles null cases of Young diagrams.
 - **YoungDiagram** inherits from *NullDiagram*: A class to create and manipulate Young diagrams.
 - **Pair** inherits from *YoungDiagram*: Represents a pair of Young diagrams.
-- **DirectSum** inherits from *dict*: Creates a direct sum of diagrams.
+- **DirectSum**: Creates a direct sum of diagrams, indexable like a numpy array.
-- **DimensionDirectSum** inherits from *DirectSum*: Useful for quickly showing the dimensions and multiplicities of a direct sum
+- **DimensionDirectSum**: Useful for quickly showing the dimensions and multiplicities of a direct sum

 The multiplication methods have been successfully numerically tested for all partitions generating diagram pairs up to 8 boxes in total (4 boxes in barred and 4 boxes in unbarred diagrams).